 - Cleaning the peppers: Halve all the peppers, leaving the stem.
 Clean out seeds and white veins.
 Rinse and set aside.

-- Seasoning the meat: Season the meat with garlic powder, onion powder, 1 tsp of pepper, cumin, and 1½ of salt.
+- Seasoning the meat: Season the meat with garlic powder, onion powder, 1 teaspoon of pepper, cumin, and 1½ of salt.
 Mix to combine well.

 - Cooking the meat: Heat oil to medium heat, add in seasoned meat, and cook stirring until it browns.

-- Simmering: Add 1 tbsp of hot sauce and the tomato sauce.
+- Simmering: Add 1 tablespoon of hot sauce and the tomato sauce.
 Stir.
 Reduce heat to low and simmer until the liquids have evaporated.

 - Assembling: Mix all the ingredients for the base sauce, adjust salt to taste.
 Pour into a large pan.Stuff the peppers with the meat mixture, and place on the base sauce.
 Top with the cheese.
 Cover with a tight-fitting lid.